paujuanes/learning/README.md

 # learning
-A collection of short scripts I write in my way to learning to code
+A collection of short scripts I write while on my way to learning to code